Olivier Assayas: Life and career

-In 2009 and 2010, Assayas signed two petitions in support of director Roman Polanski, who had been detained in Switzerland while traveling to a film festival in relation to his 1977 sexual abuse charges in the United States and had long been in exile from the U.S. The first petition argued that the detention would undermine the tradition of film festivals as a place for works to be shown "freely and safely".
+In 2009 and 2010, Assayas signed two petitions in support of director Roman Polanski, who had been detained in Switzerland while traveling to a film festival in relation to his 1977 sexual abuse charges in the United States and had long been in exile from the United States.
+The first petition argued that the detention would undermine the tradition of film festivals as a place for works to be shown "freely and safely".
 It said that arresting filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects".

 Assayas directed and co-wrote the 2010 French television miniseries Carlos, about the life of the terrorist Ilich Ramírez Sánchez.
 Venezuelan actor Édgar Ramírez won the César Award for Most Promising Actor in 2011 for his performance as Carlos.

 In April 2011, it was announced that Assayas would be a member of the jury for the main competition at the 2011 Cannes Film Festival.

 Assayas's 2012 film Something in the Air was selected to compete for the Golden Lion at the 69th Venice International Film Festival.
 Assayas won the Osella for Best Screenplay at Venice.
 His 2014 film Clouds of Sils Maria was selected to compete for the Palme d'Or in the main competition section at the 2014 Cannes Film Festival.

 Sils Maria won the Louis Delluc Prize and garnered six César Award nominations, including Best Film, Best Director, and Best Original Screenplay.
 Kristen Stewart won a César Award for Best Supporting Actress.

 In 2016, Assayas won Best Director Award (Cannes Film Festival) for Personal Shopper, which also starred Stewart.

 In June 2017, it was announced that Assayas would preside over the 2017 Locarno Film Festival.